ubcecon/computing_and_datascience/weave_sandbox/README.md

 notebook("test.jmd")
 notebook("test_2.jl")

-# At this point, graphics don't seem to correctly show, but the rest should run.
+# At this point, graphics don't seem to correctly show with this approach, but the rest should run.
 notebook("FIR_design.jl")

+#  Plotting can be done using the following pattern
+notebook("test_plotting.jmd")
 ```

 ## Using Weave